Large Language Model with Region-guided Referring and Grounding for CT Report Generation: Experiments and Results

 \subsubsection{Region-Report Alignment Training Strategy}

-In setting (d) of Table~\ref{tab:ablation}, we validate the efficacy of our region-report alignment (RRA) training strategy, which guides the LLM to generate reports based on referring region information for reliable grounding.
-The results indicate that our complete model outperforms the setting (c) model across all CE and NLG metrics except ROUGE-L. This improvement demonstrates the effectiveness of the RRA strategy in aligning region-specific features with report generation, ensuring more accurate and clinically relevant outputs.
+In Table~\ref{tab:rra}, we validate the efficacy of our region-report alignment (RRA) training strategy, which guides the LLM to generate reports based on referring region information for reliable grounding.
+The results indicate that our model with RRA outperforms the one without it across all CE and NLG metrics, except for ROUGE-L. This improvement demonstrates the effectiveness of the RRA strategy in aligning region-specific features with report generation, ensuring more accurate and clinically relevant outputs.
 The slightly lower ROUGE-L score can be attributed to its reliance on exact sequence matching, which may overlook the use of synonyms or paraphrased expressions.
 As a result, ROUGE-L may not fully reflect report quality in cases where the phrasing differs but the semantic content remains consistent.
 The top METEOR performance supports this, as it better captures semantic similarity by considering synonyms and paraphrasing.

 Additionally, the proposed RRA strategy mitigates the precision-recall trade-off in (c).
 By directing the LLM to reference explicit region information, our model not only ensures that each report is grounded in the correct region but also improves its diagnostic and linguistic quality.